Jumbo Loan: Limits, Rates, Requirements And More

 Jumbo loans typically have much higher down payment requirements than conforming loans.
 It’s common to see lenders require 20% down on jumbo loans for single-family units.
 You may also need a higher down payment for second homes and multifamily units.
 Finally, the down payment required is based on your loan amount and credit score as well.

-With Rocket Mortgage’s Jumbo Smart loan, you’ll need a 10.01% down payment for a single-family property up to $2.5 million.
-To purchase a two-family property, or duplex, you’ll need a 15% down payment.
+With Rocket Mortgage’s Jumbo Smart loan, you’ll need a 25% down payment for a single-family property up to $2.5 million, $2 million for a multi-unit property.

 Credit Score